fanweng/Udacity-Sensor-Fusion-Nanodegree/lectures/lec1-4-work-with-pcd.md

 #### Region of interest (ROI) filtering

 ROI-based filtering defines a boxed region and any points outside the box will be removed.

+- Two regions interested
+    * An adequate mount of distance in front of and at back of the car, with an approximate width of the road
+    * Outside the rooftop area